- The Ford Edge received a reliability score of 3.5 out of 5.0 from RepairPal, ranking it 11th out of 26 vehicles reviewed from the same category.

 Aside from the door ajar lights, this issue may also cause other components to malfunction.
 The dome lights may turn on or the key fob may stop the doors from locking.
 Typical repairs may go over $400, depending on component price and labor cost.

 The 2011 Ford Edge’s air conditioning system (A/C) has a tendency to overheat.
 Some owners have reported that their A/Cs would blow hot air and not work at all in hot weather.
 This usually happens when the vehicle has already logged around 120,000 miles.
 Some reports indicate that this could be resolved by replacing the cooling fan and timing belt.
 However, it can get expensive, with total costs going over $1,700, depending on different prices of components and labor.

 Faulty Windshield Seal

-The 2007-2011 Ford Edge windshield seal is known to slide out because of the bad adhesive that is supposed to keep it in place.
+The 2007, 2008, and 2011 Ford Edge windshield seal is known to slide out because of the bad adhesive that is supposed to keep it in place.
 Some owners have reported getting it repaired at their dealer, but it keeps on happening again.
 Extreme cases may cause rain water to leak into the vehicle and soak the floor along with other components.
 To resolve the issue, the windshield needs to be removed so the foam seal can be replaced.